Visas to Work in the USA

-If you are not a US citizen or a US permanent resident, to be able to work in the US you will need to have in place an employment visa, an Employment Authorization Document, or a Green Card.
+If you’re a non-US national, to be able to work in the US you will need to have permission.
+In most cases, this means having a valid work visa, an Employment Authorization Document, or a Green Card.

 If you are studying in the US on an F or M visa and you want to stay in the US to work after you finish your studies, you will need to consider your work visa options early to avoid your current visa expiring as any new application will require time to put together, submitted and processed.